Search by Keyword

 The first US release of "I'll Follow The Sun" was on December 15th, 1964 on the Capitol album "Beatles '65."
 Nine weeks at the top of the Billboard charts and three million copies later, the world finally got to hear this gem that was mostly written over six years earlier.
 "Beatles '65" then appeared as an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

-The fourth official Beatles double-compilation album of the 70's was released on October 21st, 1977 entitled "Love Songs."
-So convincing was the romantic tone of this song that it landed as the second track on the album after "Yesterday," even though its lyrics possibly suggest otherwise.
+The fourth official Beatles double-album compilation of the '70s was released on October 21st, 1977 entitled "Love Songs."
+So convincing was the romantic tone of "I'll Follow The Sun" that it landed as the second track on the album after "Yesterday," even though its lyrics possibly suggest otherwise.
+Interestingly, an additional amount of reverb was added to this track by Capitol.

-The British "Beatles For Sale" album, which included "I'll Follow The Sun," was finally released in America on February 26th, 1987 on compact disc.
-While this release was only in mono, the re-mastered stereo version was released on September 9th, 2009.
+The British "Beatles For Sale" album, which included "I'll Follow The Sun," was released in America on February 26th, 1987 on compact disc, a vinyl edition coming out on July 21st, 1987.
+While this release was only in mono, the remastered stereo version was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.

 Another mono release in the US was on June 30th, 1992.
 The box set "Compact Disc EP Collection" came out on this date, "I'll Follow The Sun" being included therein because of it appearing on the EP entitled "Beatles For Sale No. 2," which was originally released on vinyl in Britain on June 4th, 1965.

-On March 23rd, 1995, Capitol released an EP with four songs The Beatles recorded for the BBC in the early 60's.
-They named the EP "Baby's It's You," after the title track which appeared on the recently released "Live At The BBC" album.
-The three other tracks on the disc, which weren't contained on the album, included a November 17th, 1964 recording of "I'll Follow The Sun" that was originally heard on the November 26th British radio show "Top Gear."
-This EP reached #67 on the Billboard singles chart in the US, while it peaked at #7 in Britain.
+On March 23rd, 1995, Capitol released an EP with four songs The Beatles recorded for the BBC in the early '60s.
+They named the EP "Baby's It's You," after the title track, which appeared on the recently released "Live At The BBC" album.
+The three other tracks on the disc, which weren't contained on the album, included a November 17th, 1964 recording of "I'll Follow The Sun" that was originally heard on the November 26th, 1964 British radio show "Top Gear."
+This EP reached #67 on the Billboard Hot 100 in the US, while it peaked at #7 in Britain.

 The Kaiserkeller Club, Hamburg, Germany

-The long hours in Hamburg, as well as their frequent dates at the Cavern Club in Liverpool, brought a band performance of the song to the stage through 1961, while they thereafter put the song on the backburner for more recent compositions.
+The long hours in Hamburg, as well as their frequent dates at the Cavern Club in Liverpool, brought a band performance of the song to the stage through 1961, while they thereafter put the song on the back burner in favor of more recent compositions.
 It was not until October of 1964 that it was dusted off and fitted with a new bridge for recording purposes in EMI studios.

 Paul McCartney eventually decided to include "I'll Follow The Sun" in his concert tour set lists, but not until 2004.
-His "2004 Summer Tour," which was a European concert tour that ran from May 25th in Spain to June 26th in Somerset, England (and also included Russia on June 20th), included the song.
+His "2004 Summer Tour," which was a European concert tour that ran from May 25th in Spain to June 26th in Somerset, England (also including Russia on June 20th), included the song.

 It stayed in Paul's set list for his "The 'US' Tour" of 2005, which ran from September 16th in Miami, Florida to November 30th in Los Angeles, California.
 This resulted in the DVD "The Space Within Us," which also includes the song.